Welcome Guide for Team Administrators

 In order to begin the new season, you’ll need to archive your outgoing season.
 Archiving saves your season data as an archived copy and then creates a fresh, blank season for you to work with.
 You can still go back and access your archived season(s) with limited functionality, and you can always send messages out in an archived season.
 Learn more about team season archiving.

 Is something not working right in your TeamSnap account?
 Stuck somewhere and not sure what to do next?
 We have a dedicated team for that!

-Our Customer Experience Team is here to help.
-You can reach them via the Help button in the bottom right corner of the screen.
+Our support team is here to help.
+You can reach them via the help button in the bottom right corner of the screen.

 How do we add family members or contacts to a member profile?

 You can add family or other contacts under the main roster profile for a member so that they can receive team communications.
 You can also invite them to join the team so they can access and view team info like schedule, availability, etc. Check out our help article to learn more: Add Family or Contacts to a Profile

 What features are included with my team plan?